pradeeprao22/share_modules/README.md

 ______________________________________________________________________________________________________

-User can run multiple modules according to the technologey they want
+User can run multiple modules using different technologies they want